Blake-K-Yeboah/futuremerce-rebrand/src/content/blog/improve-your-shopify-store-speed.md

 If users are never using a specific feature, it can help to deactivate the feature and reduce your code’s size.

-With this in mind, its important to consider that having a lot of complicated features can hurt your site speed - maintaining a balance is crucial.
+With this in mind, it's important to consider that having a lot of complicated features can hurt your site's speed; maintaining a balance is crucial.

 ### Images

 Images can be quite large, thus slowing down your site speed.

-We’re not saying not to use images, however, its important to compress images you’re using as well as deferring off screen images from loading until they’re in view.
+We’re not saying not to use images, however, it's important to compress the images you’re using as well as defer off-screen images from loading until they’re in view.

-Shopify does have some existing safeguards to prevent you from overloading your store such as restricting how many products you can show on a collection page at once, this limits the amount of image requests made at once.
+Shopify does have some existing safeguards to prevent you from overloading your store, such as restricting how many products you can show on a collection page at once, this limits the amount of image requests made at once.

-However, its best to review the images you’re using and ensure they’re well optimized to ensure your store’s speed is not poorly affected.
+However, it's best to review the images you’re using and ensure they’re well optimized to ensure your store’s speed is not poorly affected.

 ### Testing The Speed